On the hierarchy of natural theories: Turing--Feferman Progressions

-Turing's work was later pursued and greatly extended by Feferman \cite{feferman1962transfinite}.
+Turing's work was later pursued and greatly extended by Feferman \parencite{feferman1962transfinite}.
 Feferman shifted the focus from iterated consistency to iterated reflection principles of other sorts.
-Recall that $\mathsf{RFN}(T)$ is the uniform reflection schema for $T$, that is,
+We pause here to describe these reflection principles.